-Our most recent representative at British Police Cricket is Holly Hopes, who will represent the British Ladies team in June.
+Our most recent representative at British Police Cricket is Holly Hopes, who will represent the British Ladies team.

 The sports and social have provided finances to help purchase shirts (along with Snaffling Pig Sponsorship), cricket balls, pay for umpires and hires of cricket pitches.
 The Force currently play home fixtures at Langley Manor Cricket Club.